During the 1950s General Motors developed a series of future-focused “dream” cars.

-They ere displayed to the American public in extravagant exhibitions called Motoramas.
+They were displayed to the American public in extravagant exhibitions called Motoramas.

-Millions went to see these cars — and it was all for free.
+Millions went to see these cars — and they could see them all for free.

-Many of the cars that were shown ended up being destroyed, but one which survived is the sensational Buick Centurion XP-301 from 1956.
+Many of the cars that were shown ended up being destroyed later, but one which survived is the sensational Buick Centurion XP-301 from 1956.

 That’s XP for “XPerimental” and 301 is its build number.